sachinsu/sachinsu.github.io/work_journal/journal2022.md

 ## 2022-jan-24 Mon

-- Economy#Inflation, Interest Rates etc.
-    - The (US) Fed increases rates, this increases borrowing costs for banks and pretty much everyone else.
-Interest rates increase drive mortgage and credit card rates up, disposable income goes down. the consumer, are spending less money.
-When you spend less, firms sell less stuff.
-This in turn affects company earnings, and by extension their stock prices.
-    - Stocks always compete with the safest options in the market – bank fixed deposits or government securities.This makes for an inverse relationship between interest rates and equity valuations.
-    - the excess money and easy credit light the fuse that sparks inflation.
-This is because the supply side does not have the confidence to grow even as easy money with the spenders drives up demand.
-    - Worry is that high interest rates would slow down economic activity, slow down demand and eat into profits
-    - The US dollar is the world's reserve currency or the medium of exchange in which international trade is largely carried out and the currency in which other countries hold a good portion of their foreign exchange reserves.
-So, whatever the Federal Reserve does to control inflation through interest rates, impacts countries across the world, including India.
-    - Treasury bonds are financial securities issued by the US government to borrow money to finance its fiscal deficit or the difference between what it earns and what it spends.
-    - The American government was spending much more than it was earning.
-To finance the spending, it sold treasury bonds.
-Large financial investors such as banks, insurance companies, pension funds and mutual funds, bought these bonds.
-At the same time, the Fed was buying treasury bonds from the same large financial investors and thus financing the government indirectly.

-- [Postgres indexes][Databases],
-    - B-tree indexes are the most common type of index and would be the default if you create an index and don’t specify the type.
-B-tree indexes are great for general purpose indexing on information you frequently query.
-    - BRIN indexes are block range indexes, specially targeted at very large datasets where the data you’re searching is in blocks, like timestamps and date ranges.
-They are known to be very performant and space efficient.
-    - GIST indexes build a search tree inside your database and are most often used for spatial databases and full-text search use cases.
-    - GIN indexes are useful when you have multiple values in a single column which is very common when you’re storing array or json data.

 - Psychology
     - Wisdom is coexistence of contradictory truths, and money is the clearest example of this.
 We must internalize its importance while also recognizing its pointlessness.